gazebosim/gz-sim/tutorials/joint_controller.md

 For this let's use the previously discussed SDF file.

-1) adding the JointPositionController plugin to SDF.
+1) Adding the JointPositionController plugin to SDF.

 ```xml
 <plugin